colts70/The-Sematic-Stack/README.md

 HESS/DFH is the "missing manual" built for machines to understand.

-The internet has spent 30 years perfecting location (where a site is) but completely ignored meaning (what a site is).
+Since 1998, the internet has spent over 30 years perfecting location — where a site is — while completely ignoring meaning — what a site is.

 “As search shifts from blue-link results toward answer-oriented systems, these engines require a stable grounding reference.”